vwkd/code-system/src/encodings/encoding.md

 - character set with a bijective mapping to a code space
 - beware: lacks term for mapping ❗️
-- also called code page
+- also called code page, character map, charmap

 ### Character encoding